1-day West Coast Birding Tour

 Our next stop will be at the tiny Tienie Versveld Wildflower Reserve, an excellent stakeout for the unique Western Cape subspecies of Cloud Cisticola.
 Here it is also usually easy to find the stunning Cape Longclaw, Capped Wheatear, Large-billed Lark, several waterbirds often including South African Shelduck, and good numbers of other fine birds.
 This tiny reserve also hosts a plethora of stunning flowers, which are best viewed in spring.

-We can then head to the extremely interesting fishing town of Yzerfontein for to search the rocky shoreline for Bank, Cape and Crowned Cormorants, African Oystercatcher and others.
-Yzerfontein is an excellent site for the West Coast
+We can then head to the extremely interesting fishing town of Yzerfontein to search the rocky shoreline for Bank, Cape, and Crowned Cormorants, African Oystercatcher, and others.
+Yzerfontein is an excellent site on the West Coast

 We will continue northward to the West Coast National Park, which has fantastic terrestrial endemic birding as well as a huge lagoon, which is one of Africa’s primary shorebird stopover sites.
-Sought-after species we can find here include Black Harrier (and also African Marsh Harrier), Grey-winged Francolin, Cape Penduline Tit, Grey Tit, Cape Bulbul, White-backed Mousebird, Southern Black Korhaan and many others.
+Sought-after species we can find here include Black Harrier (and also African Marsh Harrier), Grey-winged Francolin, Cape Penduline Tit, Grey Tit, Cape Bulbul, White-backed Mousebird, Southern Black Korhaan, and many others.
 Common Ostrich is common.
-Shorebirds (waders) include impressive numbers of Curlew Sandpiper, Whimbrel, Eurasian Curlew, Red Knot, Bar-tailed Godwit, Common Greenshank, Marsh Sandpiper, Grey (Black-bellied) Plover, Chestnut-banded Plover, Greater and Lesser Flamingo and a host of others.
-Several shorebird species such as Common Redshank that are genuine vagrants to South Africa are actually regular here at eth Langebaan Lagoon in the West Coast National park.
-We can also visit a freshwater wetland within the national park for a suite of new species including African Rail (with luck), Black Crake, African Swamphen, several waterfowl, Brown-throated Martin, Sand Martin (late summer), reed-associated warblers, and many more.
-Antelope in the park include Common Eland, Steenbok and Bontebok while we may even get lucky with a Caracal sighting!
+Shorebirds (waders) include impressive numbers of Curlew Sandpiper, Whimbrel, Eurasian Curlew, Red Knot, Bar-tailed Godwit, Common Greenshank, Marsh Sandpiper, Grey (Black-bellied) Plover, Chestnut-banded Plover, Greater and Lesser Flamingos, and a host of others.
+Several shorebird species such as Common Redshank that are genuine vagrants to South Africa are actually regular here at the Langebaan Lagoon in the West Coast National Park.
+We can also visit a freshwater wetland within the national park for a suite of new species, including African Rail (with luck), Black Crake, African Swamphen, several waterfowl, Brown-throated Martin, Sand Martin (late summer), reed-associated warblers, and many more.
+Antelope in the park include Common Eland, Steenbok, and Bontebok, while we may even get lucky with a Caracal sighting!